EPIC-guide/epic-guide.github.io/_first/admin.md

 order: 1
 ---

-Unless you already have Swiss permanent residency (citizenship or "permis C"), you need to get a permit to live and work in Switzerland, called "permis B".
+Unless you already have Swiss permanent residency (citizenship or *permis C*), you need a residence permit to live and work in Switzerland, called *permis B*.

-The exact formalities depend on the city ("commune") since Swiss processes are typically decentralized, so your experience will slightly vary between Lausanne, Renens, Prilly, and so on.
+The exact formalities depend on the administrative region (*commune*) you live in / will live in, because Swiss administrative processes are typically decentralized, so your experience will vary slightly between Lausanne, Renens, Prilly, and so on.
+Don't assume your *commune* is Lausanne!
+Check the postal address of where you will stay.
-You must do this in the commune you will live in, not another one.
+You must follow this process in the *commune* you live in, not any other one.

 General protocol:
 1. (non-EU nationals only) Apply for a long-term stay visa (90+ days) for Switzerland.